Surendra-Bhattarai/website/README.md

 Welcome to my website.

-### Markdown
+### About me

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Surendra Bhattarai is a 3rd year undergrad pursuing BS-MS dual degreee course at Indian Institute of Science Education and Research (IISER) - Kolkata.

 ```markdown
 Syntax highlighted code block